Tag Archive | antioxidants

 Next comes the nutrient-rich compost.
 Incorporate 2″ or 3″ of compost into the top 4″ of soil.
 Placing it deeper in the soil will put it out of reach of the strawberry’s shallow roots.

 Compost provides nutrients for the strawberries as well as for the microbes living in the soil.
 Microbes, active during the growing season, break down organic matter, making nutrients available to plant roots in a usable form.
 These microorganisms derive the benefit of carbohydrates from this relationship.
 Microorganisms also help plants fend off soil pathogens and contribute in other ways that scientists are now researching.
-In healthy gardens, billions of microorganisms occupy a small handful of soil!
+In healthy gardens, billions of microorganisms occupy a tablespoon of soil!

 For sandy soil, add more water-holding amendments, such as peat moss, pasteurized loam, and compost.